rmit-sdo-2024-s2/s3962053-assignment-1/README.md

 3. An `.env` file has been provided, that lets the Notes app know where to access the database.

 4. Start the MongoDB Server:
-Before running the application, you need to start the MongoDB server and ensure that an instance of MongoDB is running.
-Use the following command: bash
+- Before running the application, you need to start the MongoDB server and ensure that an instance of MongoDB is running.
+Use the following command:
 ```
 sudo systemctl start mongod
 ```
 - You can check the status of the MongoDB service with `sudo systemctl status mongod` to ensure it is running.
 5. Start the Application
-bash
 ```
 npm run start --prefix src
 ```
-The application should start successfully, and it should be accessible at http://localhost:3000
+- The application should start successfully, and it should be accessible at http://localhost:3000

 ## Repository Structure
 ```